 A perfect place to do nothing.
 Bring books and relax.
 Walk the river promenade up and down.

 Today, more of a stopover than a destination itself.
-It is scenic and charming, but not much going on.
-If you think Chiang Saen is laidback, then you will think again after spending time in Chiang Khong.
+It is scenic and charming, but not much is going on.
+If you think Chiang Saen is laidback, you will think again after spending time in Chiang Khong.

 Chiang Khong is 55 kilometres to the east of Chiang Saen.
 Part of the road here is over hills and mountains and following the Mekong.
 It is a very scenic drive here with some beautiful sections of the Mekong.

 Chiang Khong is also famous for Pla Buk – the giant catfish is cultivated here.